LesGeeksDuDimanche/LesGeeksDuDimanche.github.io/_posts/articles/2015-06-28-semaine-dans-ecosysteme-innovation-Lyon.md

 <iframe src="https://www.flickr.com/photos/133811245@N04/18595558265/in/album-72157653819287490/player/" width="640" height="427" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-_To be continued on the other side ... _
+_ To be continued on the other side... _